blongden73/macrame/_posts/2020-07-02-matteo-de-mayda-•-photographer.md

   fill="#000"/></svg>
 colour: "#8C4AD4"
 illustration: /assets/img/uploads/• spacial-800x800.gif
-intro_paragraph: "**Matteo de Mayda**, an italian photographer and dreamer who tells a story through."
+intro_paragraph: "**Matteo de Mayda**, an italian photographer focused on social projects and campaignsmixing sustainability with branded content."
 sections:
   section: |-
     >  "I was born in Treviso in 1984 and I’m based in Venice (Italy)"